-COVID-19 has been dominating every, single aspect of our lives for more almost a year now and it’s just been exhausting.
+COVID-19 has been dominating every, single aspect of our lives for over a year now and it’s just been exhausting.
 I’ve found myself constantly feeling anxious and stressed because it just feels like this is never-ending.
-We’re also facing into another set of new restrictions here in Ireland.
-And all the talk and speculating just makes it so much worse.
+Although we are starting to see some light at the end of the tunnel with vaccines starting to take affect, Lockdown 3 has been hard.

 So, here’s some ways to deal with COVID anxiety and stress, which I 100% am going to try do myself.

 One of the things I’ve been finding the hardest over the past few weeks is the feeling of helplessness.
 COVID cases in Ireland having been staying stubbornly high and it’s so easy to be overwhelmed by that number climbing everyday at 6pm.